-- a.
-DCF and School Districts: Identify screening and assessment resources for youth in care who do not automatically receive comprehensive assessments. - b.
-DCF and School Districts: Share results of assessments to ensure that each system is working with all available information about youth. - c.
-DCF and School Districts: Undertake to review status of all youth who are academically one or more grade levels behind their peers to ascertain whether they have been currently and appropriately assessed for educational disabilities. - d.
+a.
+DCF and School Districts: Identify screening and assessment resources for youth in care who do not automatically receive comprehensive assessments.

+b.
+DCF and School Districts: Share results of assessments to ensure that each system is working with all available information about youth.

+c.
+DCF and School Districts: Undertake to review status of all youth who are academically one or more grade levels behind their peers to ascertain whether they have been currently and appropriately assessed for educational disabilities.

+d.
 School Districts: Ensure that initial evaluations of students in state care who are suspected of having a disability are completed within the required timelines: 60 school days that the student is in attendance after the school district's receipt of parental consent (for prekindergarten youth, 60 school days).
-Assessments of these students with disabilities who transfer from one school district to another school district within the same school year must be coordinated with those students' prior and subsequent schools, as necessary and as expeditiously as necessary and as expeditiously as possible, to ensure prompt completion of full evaluations. - e.
-School Districts: For students in state care who are suspected of having a disability; provide information to the parent or surrogate parent who has the authority for educational decision making regarding the right to request that the general education intervention procedures be completed concurrently with the evaluation. - f.
+Assessments of these students with disabilities who transfer from one school district to another school district within the same school year must be coordinated with those students' prior and subsequent schools, as necessary and as expeditiously as necessary and as expeditiously as possible, to ensure prompt completion of full evaluations.

+e.
+School Districts: For students in state care who are suspected of having a disability; provide information to the parent or surrogate parent who has the authority for educational decision making regarding the right to request that the general education intervention procedures be completed concurrently with the evaluation.

+f.
 DCF and School Districts: Identify the person(s) responsible for making educational decisions, including providing consent, in accordance with timeframes specified by IDEA for students in care.

-10. Trauma-Sensitive School Environments: Stem the School to Jail Pipeline aware of the youth's background may not understand reactive behaviors and refer youth to law enforcement for criminal prosecution.
+10. Trauma-Sensitive School Environments: Stem the School to Jail Pipeline

+Most youth who enter state care have experienced some form of trauma that will have long lasting effects on their physical, developmental and mental health.
+School personnel who are not aware of the youth's background may not understand reactive behaviors and refer youth to law enforcement for criminal prosecution.
 Such conduct has the consequence of placing youth who are the victims of abuse and neglect into school to jail pipeline.